 Our guest columnist Annie Peyton is writing from Thailand on a 2016-17 Henry Luce Scholarship.
-The Luce Scholars Program is a nationally competitive fellowship program that provides an individualized professional placement in Asia for 15-18 Luce Scholars each year.
+The Luce Scholars Program is a nationally competitive fellowship program that provides an individualized professional placement in Asia for 15-18 young American professionals each year.

 By Annie Peyton